 So, every secured PDF can have two distinct passwords assigned to it.
 Understanding the difference is crucial for document security and workflow management.

-Just because you have a User Password and can open a file, doesn’t mean you necessarily have full access to the file (unless you’re a cheater).
+Just because you have a User Password and can open a file, doesn’t mean you necessarily have full access to the file (unless you cheat).

-The Owner Password protects the “Master” version of the file.
-You can share the document freely, knowing that the “User” experience is restricted to viewing only, while you retain the power to unlock the full features whenever necessary.
+An Owner Password protects the “Master” version of the file.
+You can share a master-passworded document freely, knowing that the “User” experience is restricted to viewing only, while you retain the power to unlock the full features whenever necessary.

 Owner Password + Permission Flags